 Late last month, Ironfish helped a record number of investors settle their apartments within Whitehorse Towers, where valuations for the apartments came in around $1000 per square metre above the original price points.

 “Our 500+ investors in Whitehorse Towers apartments have already experienced huge demand within the building and market, with many stories of strong capital growth already, and that is something we are thrilled about,” said Mr Ryan.

 “One thing is certain though, if Chatswood and Burwood (NSW) are anything to go by, Box Hill investors will make a lot of money over the next 20+ years.”

 At Ironfish, our property and research teams closely monitor the market to identify areas and developments with strong potential for growth.

-If you want to find out about the next great area and development for property investment in Australia, register to access our selected properties list.
+If you want to find out about the best suburbs to invest in Melbourne in 2018 or gain insights into the next great area and development to invest in the other 5 major cities in Australia, register to access our selected properties list.